 Certainly, copper toxicity is rare.
 But, chronic exposure to high levels of copper may cause side effects such as abdominal pain, cramps, nausea, diarrhea, and vomiting.

 Moreover, high concentrations of copper in the body may lead to obesity.
 Both in children and adults!
 Thus, high chronic doses of copper may promote fat accumulation, making it difficult to lose weight.
 In contrast, healthy concentrations of copper promote weight loss.[5,6]

 A healthy, well-balanced diet provides more than enough copper.
 So, healthy people probably don’t need to take copper supplements.

-People who follow a poor diet or people with health problems may benefit from taking high dosages of copper from supplements.
+People who follow a poor diet or people with health problems may benefit from taking high doses of copper from supplements.
 For instance, copper deficient people may suffer from osteoporosis.
-In this case, high dosages of copper seem to be beneficial.
+In this case, high dosages of copper may be beneficial.

-Above all, consult your health provider before taking copper supplements or drastically changing your diet.
+Always consult your health provider before taking any supplements or changing your diet.

-Certainly, we can boost our daily intake of copper from diet.
-Actually, we absorb most copper from dietary sources.
+Certainly, we can boost our daily intake of copper by consuming many foods with copper.
+Actually, we absorb most copper from natural sources.
 The bioavailability of copper is between 12-75%.
-It significantly depends on the amount consumed.
-Higher doses of copper lead to decreased absorption rates.
+It significantly depends on the consumed amount.
+Higher consumed doses of copper lead to decreased absorption rates.

-The richest food in copper is beef.
-It has about 14.6 mg of copper per 100g, or 146% of the upper recommended daily dose!
+The richest food in copper is beef liver.
+It has about 14.6 mg of copper per 100g, or 146% of the maximum recommended daily dose!

 Other foods high in copper from animal sources are oysters and lobster.
 Salmon, shrimps and tuna contain moderate amounts as well.
 But, following a healthy, plant-based diet is the easiest way to get high doses of copper.